 The following graph shows progress to date since March 2019.

-Overall, reserves exposure has fallen from 9.3% to 2.4% on a value of holdings basis.
-Coverage is around 70% of fund assets so this will equate to under 2% of total fund assets.
-During 2023, the Fund has consolidated its passive equity allocation into the World Paris Aligned benchmark fund which will have significantly reduced the Fund’s reserves exposure from the level shown in the graph above.
+Overall, reserves exposure has fallen from 9.3% to 0.4% on a value of holdings basis.
+During 2023, the Fund has consolidated its passive equity allocation into the World Paris Aligned benchmark fund which has significantly reduced the Fund’s reserves exposure since December 2022.

 Engagement and Divestment